 Additionally, we all have a responsibility to keep ourselves safe, so why should someone else’s lack of preparation become your problem?
 They could have learned to protect themselves too.
 Is the life of that stranger worth the risk?
 Is it worth it to save a laptop or some personal item – or further, to save someone else’s laptop or property?

 Perhaps more importantly, how should we train?

-In the meantime, each time you see an application of self-defense, whether on the Internet or the evening news, you need to ask yourself… What makes their case stronger?
+In the meantime, each time you see an application of self defense boxing or other forms of self-defense, whether on the Internet or the evening news, you need to ask yourself… What makes their case stronger?
 What makes their case weaker?
 Start looking at these events through the lens of legal justification.

 When the moment comes, it’s unlikely that you’ll have the wherewithal to undergo a complex analysis, so the more predigested these concepts are and the more practiced you are, the better off you’ll be.
 Like most other legal issues, it’s best not to have them in the first place.
 A self-defense claim is no different; the best way to win that fight would be to be somewhere else.

 For more information on Classic Boxing Coach or on where to find “boxing self defense classes near me”, please send us an email or give us a call.
 While we generally serve the Costa Mesa, Irvine, Newport Beach, Laguna Beach and Huntington Beach area, we’d be happy to help you find a reputable boxing gym near you.